mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3810 Scout.md

 Male, Scout, Age 30, 3 Terms
 Str 4, Dex 9, End 7, Int 7, Edu 5, Soc 9
-Mechanical 3, Pilot 1 (Space Craft)
+Mechanical 3, Pilot1 (Space Craft)

 COMMS GROUP

 The Comms group conducts dual roles: the general IT maintenance of the station, plus all Messaging activities Cygnus is expected to undertake.